zeynepsldrk/TennisMoveClassification/README.md

-# Tenis Hareketlerinin Sınıflandırılması Projesi

-Bu proje, 2024 Güz Dönemi'nde Google Colab ortamında geliştirilmiş olup, tenis oyuncularının videolardaki hareketlerini iskelet verileri üzerinden analiz ederek öğrenme tabanlı sınıflandırma yapmayı amaçlamaktadır.
-Temel amacı, hareketlerin (Backhand, Forehand, Serve) otomatik olarak sınıflandırılmasıdır.

-## Projenin Genel Amacı
+# Classification of Tennis Movements Project

+This project was developed in Google Colab environment in Fall Semester 2024 and aims to perform learning-based classification by analyzing the movements of tennis players in videos through skeletal data.
+Its main purpose is the automatic classification of movements (Backhand, Forehand, Serve).

+## General Purpose of the Project

-Tenis oyuncularının çeşitli vuruş pozisyonlarını (backhand, forehand, serve) video verileri üzerinden analiz etmek
+Analyzing various hitting positions of tennis players (backhand, forehand, serve) through video data

-MediaPipe ile iskelet noktalarını (keypoints) çıkartmak
+Extracting skeleton keypoints with MediaPipe

-Derin öğrenme modelleriyle (3D CNN + LSTM) sınıflandırma yapmak
+Classification with deep learning models (3D CNN + LSTM)

-Öznitelik çıkarımı, veri dengesini sağlama, özellik indirgeme (PCA, LDA), veri artırma gibi işlemler uygulamak

-Kullanılan Teknolojiler ve Kütüphaneler

-Proje, Python dili ve Google Colab ortamında geliştirilmiştir.
-OpenCV video işleme için, MediaPipe iskelet çıkarımı için, NumPy ve Pandas veri işleme için kullanılmıştır.
-Modelleme aşamasında TensorFlow/Keras ile 3D CNN + LSTM mimarisi kurulmuş, scikit-learn ile çeşitli makine öğrenmesi teknikleri uygulanmış, imbalanced-learn ile veri dengesi sağlanmış ve Matplotlib/Seaborn ile görselleştirme yapılmıştır.
+Applying operations such as feature extraction, data balancing, feature reduction (PCA, LDA), data augmentation

+Technologies and Libraries Used

+The project was developed in Python language and Google Colab environment.
+OpenCV was used for video processing, MediaPipe for skeleton extraction, NumPy and Pandas for data processing.
+In the modeling phase, 3D CNN + LSTM architecture was built with TensorFlow/Keras, various machine learning techniques were applied with scikit-learn, data balance was achieved with imbalanced-learn and visualization was done with Matplotlib/Seaborn.

-## Proje Aşamaları
+## Project Phases

- Veri Hazırlama: Videolar .avi formatındadır.
-Her 10. karede bir iskelet verileri çıkarılmıştır.
-MediaPipe kullanılarak 33 noktalık 3D koordinatlar elde edilmiştir.
-Veriler CSV ve NPY formatlarında kaydedilmiştir.

- Veri Ön İşleme: İskelet verileri vektörel hale getirilmiştir.
-Dosya adlarından etiketleme yapılmıştır.
-Veri artırma teknikleri uygulanmış, SMOTE ile veri dengelenmiş ve MinMaxScaler ile normalizasyon yapılmıştır.

- Öznitelik Çıkarımı ve Boyut Azaltma: PCA ve LDA yöntemleri kullanılmıştır.
-Tüm çerçeveler 33x33x3 tensör yapısına dönüştürülmüştür.

- Modelleme: 3D CNN, mekansal özellikleri çıkarmak için, LSTM ise zaman serisi ilişkileri için kullanılmıştır.
-Model 10-fold çapraz doğrulama ile test edilmiştir.
-Alternatif olarak SVM, Random Forest, KNN ve GBM gibi klasik algoritmalar da uygulanmıştır.

- Performans İstatistikleri

-Modelin doğruluk oranı %90’ın üzerindedir.
-F1 skoru 0.88 ile 0.92 arasında değişmiştir.
-Precision, recall ve AUC ROC değerleri hesaplanmıştır.
-Karmaşıklık matrisi ile hareketlerin karışma düzeyi analiz edilmiştir.

-## Kullanılan Veri Seti

-Bu projede THETIS Dataset adlı açık kaynaklı veri seti kullanılmıştır.
-Bu veri seti, tenis oyuncularının yan ve üstten çekilmiş çeşitli vuruş hareketlerini içerir.
-Hareketler, backhand2h, foreflat ve serflat gibi kategorilere ayrılmıştır.
-Daha fazla bilgi için: https://github.com/THETIS-dataset/dataset
+ Data Preparation: Videos are in .avi format.
+Skeleton data was extracted every 10th frame.
+3D coordinates of 33 points were obtained using MediaPipe.
+Data was saved in CSV and NPY formats.

+ Data Preprocessing: Skeleton data were vectorized.
+Tagging was done from file names.
+Data augmentation techniques were applied, data balancing with SMOTE and normalization with MinMaxScaler.

+ Feature Extraction and Dimensionality Reduction: PCA and LDA methods were used.
+All frames were transformed into a 33x33x3 tensor structure.

+ Modeling: 3D CNN was used to extract spatial features and LSTM was used for time series relations.
+The model was tested with 10-fold cross validation.
+Alternatively, classical algorithms such as SVM, Random Forest, KNN and GBM were also applied.

+  Performance Statistics

+The accuracy of the model is above 90%.
+The F1 score ranged between 0.88 and 0.92.
+Precision, recall and AUC ROC values were calculated.
+The complexity matrix was used to analyze the level of confusion of the movements.

+## Data Set Used

+In this project, an open source dataset called THETIS Dataset was used.
+This dataset contains various strokes of tennis players, captured from the side and from above.
+The movements are categorized as backhand2h, foreflat and serflat.
+For more information: https://github.com/THETIS-dataset/dataset

-## Öğrenilenler
+## Learned

-3D CNN + LSTM mimarisinin hareket sınıflandırmada etkinliği
+Efficiency of 3D CNN + LSTM architecture for motion classification

-MediaPipe ile iskelet çıkarımının faydaları

-Veri artırmanın etkisi

-PCA ve LDA’nın boyut indirgemedeki rolleri öğrenilmiştir

-## Proje Dosya Yapısı

-Veriler, modeller, sonuçlar ve not defterleri ilgili klasörlerde toplanmıştır.
-Kodlar makale.py dosyasında bulunmaktadır.
+Benefits of skeleton extraction with MediaPipe

+Impact of data augmentation

+The roles of PCA and LDA in dimensionality reduction have been learned